-- Spot forecasts for wildfire suppression and/or public safety take precedence over all office activities, except tornado warnings.
-All that is required for initial emergency spot requests is a Lat/Lon and the office can be called at 541-776-4332 to make such a request. - Please request prescribed burn spot requests at least 2 hours in advance or, preferably, the day prior to the burn, whenever possible.
-Please provide onsite observations whenever possible and/or note the nearest representative RAWS in the "REMARKS" section.
-Please call the after submitting a request if there are peculiarities with or sensitivities that cannot be detailed in the request.
-Detailed instructions for completing the Request Form and access links are available at:
+- Spot forecasts for wildfire suppression or public safety take precedence over all office activities, except tornado, flood or thunderstorm warnings.
+All that is required for initial emergency spot requests is a Lat/Lon and the office can be called at 541- 776-4332 to make such a request. - Please request prescribed burn spot requests at least 2 hours in advance or, preferably, the day prior to the burn, whenever possible.
+Please provide on- site observations whenever possible and/or note the nearest representative RAWS in the "REMARKS" section.
+Please call the Fire Weather line (541-776-4332) if you have any questions submitting a request or if there are peculiarities with or sensitivities that cannot be detailed in the request.

-Fire Weather Watches and Red Flag Warnings: Fire Weather Watches and Red Flag Warnings will be issued when the following weather criteria are expected, in conjunction with certain fuel situations.
+Fire Weather Watches and Red Flag Warnings:

+Fire Weather Watches and Red Flag Warnings will be issued when the following weather criteria are expected, in conjunction with certain fuel situations.